Custom Punchouts: Screws & Dials

 Notice how the above design has notches on the sides of two of the pieces.
 These allow for easier grip and turning of the dial.
 These should be considered in the final art design so that the notches do not reveal numbers of the layer below.

-3 layers of chipboard fit snuggly in the rivet.
+3 layers of chipboard fit snuggly in the screw.
 A 2-piece dial will turn smoother and more loosely than a 3-piece dial.
-Making the rivet hole 0.32" rather than 0.31" will yield a dial that spins more freely.
-With a 3-piece dial, the rivet can be pinched slightly more to constrict spinning, as well.
+Making the screw hole 0.32" rather than 0.31" will yield a dial that spins more freely.

-Number sequencing: Here is a tile that has two dials inset with two rivets.
+Number sequencing: Here is a tile that has two dials inset with two screws.
 The light blue line represents the cut lines.
 The orange dial for "Strength" and the purple dial for "Charisma".
 Notice the placement of the windows for the corresponding dial.
 The orientation of the numbers depends on the window placement.
-If the window is below the rivet, the numbers need to be upright at the bottom of the dial.
-If the window is directly above the rivet, the numbers should be upright at the top of the dial.
+If the window is below the screw, the numbers need to be upright at the bottom of the dial.
+If the window is directly above the screw, the numbers should be upright at the top of the dial.

 When sequencing numbers, consider how the dial will be held and which direction will feel natural to turn the dial.
 See how the red "Strength" dial would be turned down with a left hand, counter-clockwise, where the purple dial would likely be turned down with a right hand, clockwise.
 The numbers are sequenced accordingly.